The-Yak-Collective/yakcollective/help.md

 ---
-title: About the Yak Collective
+title: Help file for using the Netlify "admin" interface
 ---
 ## Overview